-- (1) The fiscal 2011 base salary is lower than the fiscal 2010 base salary due to (a) the fact that fiscal 2011 was a 52-week year and fiscal 2010 was a 53-week year, and (b) the lesser number of fiscal 2011 payroll dates. - (2) Represents the aggregate grant date fair value of service-based and performance-based restricted stock units granted during the fiscal years shown calculated in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Compensation, or ASC Topic 718, rather than an amount paid to or realized by the Named Executive Officer, disregarding the estimate of forfeitures related to service-based and performance-based, as applicable, vesting conditions.
+- (1) Represents the aggregate grant date fair value of service-based and performance-based restricted stock units granted during the fiscal years shown calculated in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Compensation, or ASC Topic 718, rather than an amount paid to or realized by the Named Executive Officer, disregarding the estimate of forfeitures related to service-based and performance-based, as applicable, vesting conditions.
 The aggregate grant date fair value is the amount we expect to expense in our financial statements over the award's vesting schedule.
-See "Share-Based Compensation" in Note 12 of our consolidated financial statements included in our Annual Report on Form 10-K for the year ended March 31, 2012 (the "10-K") for the assumptions used to calculate grant date fair value.
+See "Share-Based Compensation" in Note 14 of our consolidated financial statements included in our Annual Report on Form 10-K for the year ended March 30, 2013 (the "10-K") for the assumptions used to calculate grant date fair value.
 There can be no assurance that the ASC Topic 718 grant date fair value amounts will ever be realized.
-Based on the achievement against the performance metrics as approved by the Compensation Committee and the Board in May 2011, each Named Executive Officer received 125% of the target number of performance-based restricted stock units.
-See "2012 Grants of Plan-Based Awards Table" on page 27 for information on grants awarded in fiscal year 2012. - (3) Represents amounts paid under our Cash Bonus Plan. - (4) Represents amounts contributed by RFMD to the accounts of the Named Executive Officers under our 401(k) plan.
-We suspended our contributions to the 401(k) plan effective for payroll periods ending on or after December 1, 2008, but resumed our contributions to the 401(k) plan effective for payroll periods starting on or after January 1, 2010.
+Based on the achievement of four out of five of the performance metrics as approved by the Compensation Committee and the Board in May 2012 each Named Executive Officer received 85% of the target number of performance-based restricted stock units.
+Additionally, this number reflects out an additional 40% payout based on the anticipated achievement of the fifth goal, which may be achieved through September 30, 2013.
+See "2013 Grants of Plan-Based Awards Table" on page 25 for information on grants awarded in fiscal year 2013. - (2) Represents amounts paid under our Cash Bonus Plan. - (3) Represents amounts contributed by RFMD to the accounts of the Named Executive Officers under our 401(k) plan. - (4) Mr. Stilson was not a named executive officer for the fiscal year ended April 2, 2011. - (5) Mr. Hilgendorf was not a named executive officer for the fiscal years ended April 2, 2011 and March 31, 2012.